GodswillUmoh/Building_SVR_Model/README.md

 > + Apply feature scaling after split of training and test set, so the test set act as a new dataset for testing
 > + Apply feature scaling when the columns have high magnitudes or values over each other as seen in level and salaries above.

+## What is inverse transformation of feature scaling?
+_Remember you changed the scales or values of the columns to range of 0 and 1, to return the values to the original forms is inverse transformation of feature scaling_
+> The inverse transformation of feature scaling refers to the process of converting scaled data back to its original range or scale.
+This is particularly useful when you need to interpret results or predictions made on scaled data in their original context.

 ```python
 prrint(x)